 "To be able to see birds and distinguish different species, you gotta have really sharp eyes and really good ears," said UPS Biology professor Peter Wimberger.
 "And Will has both of those."

 "When we first started dating, Will would try to point out birds to me," said Justine Jones.
 "And I just could not figure out how he saw them from so far away or where they were."

 When a job fell through in 2021, Brooks decided to pursue what birders call a big year.

-"It was 376," says Brooks.
+"It was 376," Brooks said.
 "And those were distributed all over."

 He spotted a pileated woodpecker in Tacoma, a broad-winged hawk in Walla Walla, a least sandpiper in Skagit County, and, in Orting, Brooks was the first birder to ever identify a winter wren in the state of Washington.

 "Oh, it's a total rush!"
-Brooks says.
+Brooks said.

 "If you decide that you're going to go for a record like that it ends up becoming a job," Wimberger said.
 "And it takes some serious commitment to do that."

 Brooks had no lack of commitment.
 On the day he broke the record, he spotted a thick-billed murre in Tacoma and then drove 400 miles roundtrip to see a blackburnian warbler.

 "The big year involved some pretty intense, quick decisions to drive three, four, or five hours," he said.
 "So it's unusual."